DannyRuchtie/Agents/README.md

     ```

     **Important Notes:**
-    - The system uses OpenAI by default for LLM operations
+    - Lightweight prompts run through Ollama by default, with complex queries automatically escalated to OpenAI
     - BrowserAgent uses `gpt-4o` by default
     - All vision tasks use API-based models (no local vision models needed)
     - Mem0 uses OpenAI embeddings for semantic search

     **Important**: Never commit your `.env` file to version control.
 The `.gitignore` file should already be configured to ignore it.

-2.  **Ollama Setup (if using as your LLM provider):**
+2.  **Ollama Setup (for local/offline use):**
     -   Ensure the Ollama application is running locally.
     -   Pull your desired model.
 The default configured in the app for Ollama is `gemma3:4b-it-q4_K_M`, but you can change this in `config/settings.py` (`LLM_PROVIDER_SETTINGS["ollama_default_model"]`).
         ```bash